Arsenal FC Profile

 Through years of success on the domestic and international stage, the Gunners have become an icon of English soccer.
 Planet Sport takes an in-depth look at the 13-time English champions.

-Arsenal are a soccer club from north London who compete in the Premier League - England's top professional tier.
+Arsenal are a football club from north London who compete in the Premier League.
 They were the first club in English top-flight history to go an entire season without losing a single league match, in 2003/04.
 Arsenal went on to win the league that season with 90 points.

 Arsenal are nicknamed 'The Gunners' and famous former managers include Arsene Wenger, George Graham and Herbert Chapman.

 Arsenal were founded in 1886 as Dial Square.
 The club were named after the workplace of David Danskin and his 15 fellow munitions workers who formed it.
 They later took the name Royal Arsenal FC, named after the Royal Arsenal complex.

 Based in south-east London at the time, Arsenal's first trophies came courtesy of the Kent Senior Cup and London Charity Cup in 1889/90 and the London Senior Cup in 1890/91.
 In 1891, they became professional - making them the first London club to do so.

 In 1893, Royal Arsenal became Woolwich Arsenal in another renaming of the club.
 In 1893, they rose to the Football League, becoming the first southern club to do so.
 In 1904, they were promoted to the First Division, the top tier of English soccer.